GREAT-DNG/futureal-website/docs/creating-levels.md

 1. Create the walls and floors of the level in the `BlocksTileMap` tile map.
 Recommendations:
 - Compose the tiles so that the line on them is on the player's side;
 - Create floors under the guides;
 2. Create a background in the `EnvironmentTileMap` tile map.
-Recommendations (the tile numbers correspond to the file names (starting from zero) in `res://Sprites/Environment/` and the order in the tailset):
+Recommendations (the tile numbers correspond to the file names (starting from zero) in `res://Sprites/Environment/` and the order in the tileset):
 - Use the first tile for the outdoor floor;
 - Use the second tile for the background walls inside the room;
 - Use the third tile for transitions from indoors to outdoors;